ericanwoga/ericanwoga/README.md

 My background spans Banking and EdTech, giving me a unique perspective on building systems that are both highly secure and highly usable.
 <br>
 <br>
-I’m looking to bring my style of technical excellence and design-thinking to a team that values building software people enjoy using!🌱
+I’m looking to bring my style of technical excellence and design-thinking to a team that values building software people enjoy using! 🌱
 </p>

 <br>